-Icon Description Action Required 0 Affected, patches are available in channels that are not assigned The client is affected by a vulnerability and Uyuni has patches for it, but the channels offering the patches are not assigned to the client.
-Affected, at least one patch is available in an assigned channel The client is affected by the vulnerability and Uyuni has patches available in a channel that is directly assigned to the client.
-0 Not affected There are no available CVE patches for this client.

-Icon Description Action Required \oslash Patched A patch has been successfully installed on the client.
+Icon Description Action Required ¢ Affected, at least one patch is available in an assigned channel The client is affected by the vulnerability and Uyuni has patches available in a channel that is directly assigned to the client.
+0 Not affected The client is not affected because none of the CVE vulnerable packages are installed. \odot Patched A patch has been successfully installed on the client.